hughesdo/OneOffRender/README.md

 2. **What happens automatically**:
    - Sets up Python virtual environment and dependencies
+   - **Downloads and sets up FFmpeg/ffprobe automatically** (first-time only)
+   - Verifies all components are working
    - Discovers all audio files in `Input_Audio/` folder
    - Discovers all shaders in `Shaders/` folder (19 working shaders included)
-   - Analyzes audio for bass/treble frequency data
+   - Analyzes audio for bass/treble frequency data with 1024-point FFT
    - Renders videos with dynamic shader cycling and intelligent transitions
    - Outputs high-quality H.264/AAC videos to `Output_Video/`